Customer support(877) 777-0450

 What Is an LLC?

-A limited liability company (LLC) is a popular business structure in the U.S. LLCs are recognized by federal, state, and local governments and offer ways for business owners and artists to take advantage of pass-through tax benefits and limit their personal liability.
-LLCs can be formed by an individual but take advantage of some of the same laws and statutes as large corporations.
+A limited liability company (LLC) is a popular business structure in the U.S. Many entrepreneurs choose to start an LLC because LLCs are recognized by federal, state, and local governments and offer valuable benefits.
+These include pass-through taxation and protection that helps limit personal liability.
+An LLC can be formed by a single individual while still taking advantage of some of the same laws and statutes that apply to large corporations.

 What Types of Musicians Can Form an LLC?